 We are relating to our experience in a timeless way that creates more space, freedom and ability to connect with ourselves and each other.

 In order to drop the sense of causes and conditions and arrive in this moment, we need to cultivate a few things:

 These three things allow our sense of self-identification and self-consciousness to dissolve.
 Rather than being caught up in what something says about us, we are being present with what is really here.

 If you have done any journeying or imaginal practice, you may have experienced this sense of timelessness and dropping out of the normal timeline of life.
 It opens a new realm – we drop into a more flowing timeless realm of being because things are allowed to be exactly as they are in this moment; there is less resistance in our minds so we don’t create such a fixed series of events.

 When we let go of intellectual grasping, this is the aspect of experience that we land in.
 It is an intuitive, sensing aspect of life where we allow experience to infuse our entire beings.

-Not grasping intellectually doesn’t mean that we can’t connect with this part of experience and understand it in a different way.
-Instead of fixating we are letting go of set ideas and embracing a more nebulous, creative way of making sense of the world.
-We are developing a sensitivity towards it.
-By refining and tuning-in to our intuition and senses, we are allowing ourselves to be absorbed into the flow of life.
+Letting go of intellectual grasping doesn’t mean that we can’t connect with this part of experience and understand it in a different way.
+Instead of fixating we are embracing a more nebulous way of making sense of the world.
+We are developing a sensitivity towards it and allowing ourselves to be absorbed into the flow of life.

 Through connecting in this way, we start losing the separation between what is me and what is the rest of the world.
 We are letting experience saturate every aspect of us and infuse our experience, whether it is positive or negative.
 In order for this to work, we have to let go of our ideas about what is right and wrong and allow things to be a more free expression.